usants/usants/README.md

 Hi, I'm usants.
-I'm a student at the U of A taking LING 529: Human Language Technology I.
+I'm a PhD student at the U of A who has taken Human Language Technology I and II (LING 529, 532, respectively).